-Growing number of high-profile operational loss events worldwide have led banks and supervisors to increasingly view operational risk management as an inclusive discipline.
+Growing number of high-profile operational loss events worldwide have led banks and supervisors to increasingly view operational risk management as an integral part of the risk management activity.
 Management of specific operational risks is not a new practice; it has always been important for banks to try to prevent fraud, maintain the integrity of internal controls, reduce errors in transaction processing, and so on.
 However, what is relatively new is the view of operational risk management as a comprehensive practice comparable to the management of credit and market risk.
-'Management' of operational risk is taken to mean the 'identification, assessment, monitoring and control / mitigation' of this risk.
+'Management' of operational risk is taken to mean the 'identification, assessment, and / or measurement, monitoring and control / mitigation' of this risk.

-- 2. The Guidance Note is structured into 8 chapters.
-This Guidance Note approaches the issue of Operational Risk from defining the Operational Risk and its likely manifestation.
-This dealt in Chapter 1 of the Guidance Note.
+2. The Guidance Note is structured into 8 chapters.
+This Guidance Note defines Operational Risk and its likely manifestation in Chapter 1.
 In order to create an enabling organisational culture and placing high priority on effective operational risk management and implementation of risk management processes, Chapter 2 gives a typical outline of the organisational set-up in the bank, together with the responsibilities of the Board and Senior Management.
 Chapter 3 deals with the policy requirements and strategic approach to Operational Risk Management.
 The policies and procedures should outline all aspects of the bank's Operational Risk Management Framework.
 Chapter 4 deals with issues of identification and assessment of Operational Risk.
 Chapter 5 deals with monitoring of Operational Risk.
-This chapter has put in one place the business lines that a bank need to identify and the principles underlying mapping of these business lines.
+This chapter has put in one place the business lines that a bank needs to identify and the principles underlying mapping of these business lines.
 Details of effective control / mitigation of Operational Risk are dealt in Chapter 6.
-Internal audit and its scope for an independent evaluation of the Operational Risk Management function is dealt under Chapter 7.
-Although the Guidance Note is an outline of sound principles for effective management and supervision by banks, capital allocation for Operational Risk based on Basic Indicator Approach is outlined in Chapter 8. - 3.
-The exact approach for operational risk management chosen by banks will depend on a range of factors.
-Despite these differences, clear strategies and oversight by the Board of Directors and senior management, a strong operational risk culture, effective internal control and reporting, contingency planning are the crucial elements for an effective operational risk management framework.
+Internal audit and its scope for an independent evaluation of the Operational Risk Management function are dealt under Chapter 7.
+Although the Guidance Note is an outline of sound principles for effective management and supervision of operational risk by banks, capital allocation for Operational Risk based on Basic Indicator Approach is outlined in Chapter 8.

+3. The exact approach for operational risk management chosen by banks will depend on a range of factors.
+Despite these differences, clear strategies and oversight by the Board of Directors and senior management, a strong operational risk management culture, effective internal control and reporting, contingency planning are crucial elements for an effective operational risk management framework.
 Initiatives required to be taken by banks in this regard will include the following: